 Here’s my reality.
 No one can provide a proven strategy, guaranteed to work with every pastor and church match-up (tweet this).
 Each process needs to be customized by how the Spirit of God is leading that particular transition.

 Nevertheless, I can share some thoughts to serve as guidelines.
 Use these to develop your entering strategy and the rate at which you facilitate change.

 - You are not the only player in this drama.
 There are lay leaders and staff members for which this transition is tricky too.
 Give them some Christ-like tender loving care.

 - You will have an immediate request for a brief meeting from a handful of folks in your first few weeks.
 Be careful with this interaction.
 Some want to tell you that they campaigned for you to be their pastor.
 Some are not mature and seek to manipulate you.
 Some are power players that want to set you straight.
-I suggest you cautiously overlook these initial meetings.
-Humor them and pray for them but do not cave into their pressure.
+Proceed with caution.
+Love the people and pray for them but do not cave into premature pressure for unclear agendas.

 - You should not make any promises that would bind your future.
 For example, upon entering the pastorate, you could say, “I won’t be making any changes for six months.”
 That’s a vow you shouldn’t make.
 Change is a part of this transitional process.
 There is no need to smother what could be God’s will.